Contrastive vision-language learning with paraphrasing and negation: SemCLIP: Semantic CLIP with Paraphrasing and Negation

-Our training objective extends CLIP's original contrastive loss by introducing two new components: a \textit{paraphrasing loss} to enforce consistency across paraphrased captions, and a \textit{negation loss} to repel negated captions in projection space.
+\textbf{Paraphrasing and Negation Losses:} Our training objective extends CLIP's original contrastive loss by introducing two new components: a \textit{paraphrasing loss} to enforce consistency across paraphrased captions, and a \textit{negation loss} to repel negated captions in projection space.
 Let \(\{\mathbf{i}_i\}_{i=1}^N\) and \(\{\mathbf{t}_i\}_{i=1}^N\) denote batches of \(\ell_2\)-normalized image and text embeddings, respectively.
-The similarity scores between all image-text pairs in the batch are computed as: $S_{ij} = \tau \cdot \cos(\mathbf{i}_i, \mathbf{t}_j),$ where \(\tau = \exp(\theta)\) is a learnable temperature parameter.

-The standard CLIP contrastive loss is then given by: { where \(\mathcal{L}_{\mathrm{CE}}(\mathbf{v}, i)\) denotes the cross-entropy loss with logits \(\mathbf{v}\) and ground-truth class \(i\), while $S_{i,:}$ and $S_{:,i}$ represent the \(i\)-th row and column of the similarity matrix \(S\), corresponding to image-to-text and text-to-image similarities, respectively.}

-We define two additional loss-function components: the \textit{paraphrasing loss} encourages the projections of an original caption and its paraphrase to lie in the same region of the subspace, while the \textit{negation loss} encourages the projections of a caption and its negation to point in different directions: {
+The similarity scores between all image-text pairs in the batch are computed as: $S_{ij} = \tau \cdot \cos(\mathbf{i}_i, \mathbf{t}_j),$ where \(\tau = \exp(\theta)\) is a learnable temperature parameter, initialized from the pretrained checkpoint and, following standard CLIP practice, clamped to a maximum of 100 after each optimizer step.
+The standard CLIP contrastive loss is then given by: $ \mathcal{L}_{\text{contrastive}} = \frac{1}{2N} \sum_{i=1}^N \left( \mathcal{L}_{\mathrm{CE}}(S_{i,:}, i) + \mathcal{L}_{\mathrm{CE}}(S_{:,i}, i) \right), $ where \(\mathcal{L}_{\mathrm{CE}}(\mathbf{v}, i)\) denotes the cross-entropy loss with logits \(\mathbf{v}\) and ground-truth class \(i\), while $S_{i,:}$ and $S_{:,i}$ represent the \(i\)-th row and column of the similarity matrix \(S\), corresponding to image-to-text and text-to-image similarities, respectively.
+We define two additional loss-function components: (i) the \textit{paraphrasing loss} encourages the projections of an original caption and its paraphrase to lie in the same region of the subspace; (ii) the \textit{negation loss} encourages the projections of a caption and its negation to point in orthogonal or opposite directions: